Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Introduction

-The rest of this paper is structured as follows: Section~\ref{sec:prel} presents some Lyapunov stability preliminaries.
-Section~\ref{sec:predsens2sys} introduces the predictive-sensitivity conditioning for two interconnected systems.
-Sections~\ref{sec:casccont} and \ref{sec:bilopt} show applications of our approach to control design problems like cascade control \cite{lee1998pidcascade}, and to bilevel optimization \cite{bard1998practical,BARD1982multilevel}.
-Section~\ref{sec:multits} shows how the predictive-sensitivity conditioning can be extended to multiple time scales with multiple steady states, and discrete-time systems.
+The rest of this paper is structured as follows: Section~\ref{sec:moti} presents the type of systems that we consider and motivates our sensitivity-conditioning approach.
+Section~\ref{sec:predsens2sys} introduces the sensitivity-conditioning for two interconnected systems.
+Sections~\ref{sec:casccont} and \ref{sec:bilopt} show the applications examples.
+Section~\ref{sec:multits} shows how the sensitivity-conditioning can be extended to multiple-time-scales systems, and discrete-time systems.
 Finally, Section~\ref{sec:conc} presents some conclusions.